xizon/Uix-Slides/readme.txt

 3. Create uix slides item and publish slides then.

-4. You can pretty much custom every aspect of the look and feel of this page by modifying the "uix-slides-style.css" and "partials-uix-slides.php" template files (Access the path to the themes directory) .
+4. You can pretty much custom every aspect of the look and feel of this page by modifying the "*.php" template files (Access the path to the themes directory) .
 Best Practices for Editing WordPress Template Files:

   (1) WordPress comes with a theme and plugin editor as part of the core functionality.
 You can find it in your install by going to "Appearance > Editor" from your sidebar.